kallu/aws-templates/vpc-fw/README.md

 It is also not routable CIDR in AWS so there is no risk that any of client VPCs connected to TGW would have overlap with these.

-#### Egress VPC
+#### Edge VPC

-   * EgressVpcCidr (default 10.0.0.0/25)
+   * EdgeVpcCidr (default 10.0.0.0/21)

-/25 CIDR for egress VPC.
-This is split to /28 subnets for each AZ for TGW attachments and NAT gateways.
+/21 CIDR for edge VPC.
+This is split to subnets for each AZ for TGW attachments and NAT gateways.
 Here you must ensure the CIDR doesn't overlap with any other networks reachable from TGW.

    * EipA (optional)